mahesh12393/Keeper_app/README.md

 # Keeper_app
+Clone of the google keeper app website.
-An app where you can add important notes
+An app where you can add important notes for several tasks in a day and once done can be delte from the list.